merkle-open/NitroNet/docs/installation.md

 `PM >` `Install-Package NitroNet.UnityModules`

-Optionally, it is recommended to install the [Unity.Mvc](https://www.nuget.org/packages/Unity.Mvc/) which is a lightweight Unity bootstrapper for MVC applications:
+In addition, it is recommended to install the [Unity.Mvc](https://www.nuget.org/packages/Unity.Mvc/) which is a lightweight Unity bootstrapper for MVC applications:

 `PM >` `Install-Package Unity.Mvc`